Teachfloor

 Building beats watching.
 Skills transfer to new contexts when they're built into a real artifact, not consumed passively.

-Iterative critique
+Iterative review

 One grade at the end teaches little.
 Multiple rubric-based reviews mid-project deepen understanding and double down on what's working.